 Michigan Solar & EV Incentives 2026 — DTE & Consumers Energy Programs

 Michigan's major utilities both offer solar metering and energy efficiency rebates.
-The state has no dedicated solar tax credit, but the federal ITC and HEAR programs apply.
+The state has no dedicated solar tax credit, and the federal 25D solar ITC expired Dec 31, 2025, though federal HEAR rebates still apply.
 Michigan is a key EV market given its auto industry roots.

 $14,500+